gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 ## Getting started with Scriptrunner plugin

-* Install Scriptrunner plugin.
-As a result the next pages are available in administration.
+For Jira Server/Data Center, you will need to download and install Scriptrunner plugin from the Atlassian Marketplace.
-* None GIJ configuration is required
+None further GIJ configuration is required.

+### Downloading the app

+1. Go to [Scriptrunner for Jira](https://marketplace.atlassian.com/apps/6820/scriptrunner-for-jira?tab=overview&hosting=cloud) and start the free trial or buy it now.

+2. Login to your Atlassian account when prompted and generate a new license for the trial.

+3. IMPORTANT Make sure to copy your license and save it.

+4. Click **Download** to download the app to your local system.

-### How to run a simple script
+## Create a simple script

 Precondition:
 * GIJ plugin is installed.